CarlosGG18/Recommendation-System/README.md

 ### Final Recommendation

-Once I had my best performing model I constructed a function to pick the top 5 rated movie suggestion for the random user, in this case it was userId[10].
-Below is the first 5 rated movies for the user alongside the genres the user usually watches.
+Once I had my best performing model I constructed a function to pick the top 5 rated movie suggestions for the random user, in this case it was userId[10].
+Below are the first 5 rated movies for the user alongside the genres the user usually watches.

 ![User10watched](https://user-images.githubusercontent.com/117116368/214931037-1d97f398-ca5f-4286-997d-73813a1ad2dd.png)

-After fitting the model and applying UserId to get_n_recommendation function the list below are the highest rated suggestions for the user based off similar interets which is on par with the kind of film the user watches.. just better.
+After fitting the model and applying UserId to get_n_recommendation function the list below are the highest rated suggestions for the user based on similar interests which is on par with the kind of film the user watches.. just better.

 ![Screen Shot 2023-01-26 at 12 39 29 PM (2)](https://user-images.githubusercontent.com/117116368/214931663-80742ab8-ce63-4b2c-9a51-f9064aa19a3f.png)

 The KNNBasline recommendation model developed for the MovieLens dataset was able to effectively predict user ratings for movies based on their past behavior and preferences.
 The model employed the use of collaborative filtering techniques, which leveraged the similarities between users and items to make personalized recommendations.
 The results of the model were evaluated using various metrics such as RMSE and MAE, and it was found to perform well in comparison to other popular recommendation algorithms.
 Overall, the recommendation model has the potential to improve the movie-watching experience for users by providing them with personalized and relevant movie recommendations.